dbt-labs/docs.getdbt.com/website/docs/docs/get-started/dbt-cloud-features.md

 **File explorer**

 The File explorer on the left side of the IDE allows you to organize your project and manage your files and folders.
 Click the three dot menu associated with the file or folder to create, rename, and delete it.

-Features available in the Cloud IDE beta.
+### Features available in the Cloud IDE beta

 **Format files**

-Format your files with a click of a button, powered by [sqlfmt](http://sqlfmt.com/)
+Format your files with a click of a button, powered by [sqlfmt](http://sqlfmt.com/).

 **File state indicators**